DonnoNonno/Viktoria/README.md

  - Memory Leak with chains.
 The chains did not stop creating infinitely.

    Solution --> - Creating a function that prints all chains once.

+ - When the kicker activates, it activates once more.
+If it falls back to the kicker zone, the previous impulse is restarted again

 ## License